tosin2013/llama-stack-demos/mcp-servers/github/README.md

        ```bash
        oc project project_name
        ```
+       here we navigate to our project `oc project llama-serve`

 3. **Modify YAML Files**:
      - Update the provided YAML files to deploy the GitHub MCP server using the `oc` command.